 Monday was my first day at Philadelphia Zoning.
 To say it was overwhelming would be putting it mildly.
 I have a BA in Urban Studies, but the training of a university degree doesn’t compare to the concrete knowledge I’ve obtained in my first week here.
-I knew from my studies that cities are the impetus of economic growth propelling places like Dubai from dusty deserts to gleaming metropolis in only a number of years.
+I knew from my studies that cities are the impetus of economic growth propelling places like Dubai from a dusty desert to a gleaming metropolis in only a number of years.
 But how do these economic engines run?
-This is a question pondered by scholars in ivory towers, even by massive entities the the United Nations, but answered by practically minded individuals like Alexa Ahrem whose work reminds me of the sherpas I met while visiting Northern India.
-At 4’9” Alexa stands under the looming shadow of a mountain with nothing but confidence.
-With her experience and expertise Alexa guides entrepreneurs, developers and established business owners to the summit obtaining the official seal of approval to transform their space.
+This is a question pondered by scholars in ivory towers, even by massive entities like the United Nations.
+But despite the inspiring ideas put forth but these institutions, concrete solutions come from practically minded individuals like Alexa Ahrem whose work reminds me of the sherpas I met while visiting Northern India.
+At 4’9” Alexa stands under the looming shadow of an enormous mountain with nothing but confidence.
+With her experience and expertise, Alexa guides entrepreneurs, developers and established business owners to the summit of permits and licenses, ensuring they obtain the official seal of approval before they begin their project.

-Entrepreneurs are the fuel which power the economic engine of the city.
-Unfortunately because of the zoning code is complicated and inconsistent our city isn’t a fuel efficient engine.
+Entrepreneurs are the fuel which powers the economic engine of the city.
+Unfortunately because of the zoning code is complicated and inconsistent our city isn’t an efficient engine.
 In order for a builder, developer, or entrepreneur wants to move forward with their projects and plans they must obtain a zoning permit to either make changes to the space they want to inhabit or simply to register how they will be using their space.
 That’s where we come in.

 If your particular project is allowed per the code you can move forward with your project as something done by right.
 To do something by right all you have to do is go down to the city, fill out an application register your intentions and you will be issued your permit that day.